 This article first appeared in the BizPac Review.

-Brothers is already winning acclaim from leading conservatives.
+Brothers from Time to Time is already winning acclaim from leading conservatives.
 David Horowitz, an American George Orwell, has called Brothers “a riveting account” as well as a guide to “the Bernie Sanders left” in the United States.
 Since Sanders partisans are now running empty-vessel Joe Biden and the Democrats, Cuba and Castro have become more relevant to the 2020 election.

 Emilio Adolfo (Emi) and Adolfo Rivero were Cuban resistance heroes who began by fighting against Castro’s predecessor, Batista.
 After Castro’s coup, the brothers took opposite sides.
 Emi quickly understood that Castro was a far greater danger to Cuba than Batista had ever been.
 Adolfo, however, was a committed communist who thought Castro would lead Cuba to the utopian dream of social justice.

 Emi became a CIA agent inside Cuba.
 He recognized that the Americans, given their careless misunderstanding of Cuba and Castro, were probably going to lose.
 But his commitment to liberty pushed him to join the battle.
 Castro’s State Security agents captured him.

 Emi’s interrogator visited Adolfo and asked for advice on dealing with Emi.
 Adolfo unhesitatingly said: shoot him.
 When the Communist Party later purged Adolfo, he put party above self and accepted banishment as his duty to the revolution.
 When Adolfo changed his mind, however, the regime arrested him.